kalenpatton/gt-sustainability-tour/database/README.md

 5. Close your instance tab and reopen the connection.
 The database and table should have been created and can be seen under the "Schemas" tab.

-6. Modify backend/routes/locations.js lines 13-14 and 36-37 with your server's username and password.
-This is a bad way to do this, but I'll fix it in the morning.
+6. Modify the top of backend/routes/<all files> with your server's username and password.
+This is a bad way to do this, but I'll fix it later.

 7. You did it, Database Guru!